teresaferreira7/teresaferreira.github.io/README.md

 Insert text about me

 ## Education
-- Master's Degree In Engineering and Information Systems

-University of Minho| 2016 - 2022
+- Master's Degree In Engineering and Information Systems \n University of Minho| 2016 - 2022